Kohl's Market Value Is $3 Billion Less Than Cost Of Treasury Stock

 The funds used to repurchase shares could have been allocated as cash dividends, or some of it could have been used to pay store staff bonuses.
 SEC filings show that the board has enjoyed a 330% increase in pay since 2005.
 The board retainer in 2005 was $30,000 and has increased to $100,000 for 2015.

-Had the market capitalization of Kohl's increased during the past decade then it could be argued that the increased Board compensation was well earned.
+Had the market capitalization of Kohl's increased during the past decade, then it could be argued that the increased Board compensation was well earned.

 Directors who are not employees of the Company or its subsidiaries received an annual retainer fee of $30,000 in fiscal 2005.